tauri-apps/tauri-docs/docs/guides/features/command.md

 }
 ```

+#### Invoking from JS

-**Invoking from JS:** Since invoking the command from JS already returns a promise, it works just like any other command:
+Since invoking the command from JS already returns a promise, it works just like any other command:

 ```js
 invoke('my_custom_command', {value: "Hello, Async!"}).then(() => console.log('Completed!'))